minio/mc/tests/tests/README.md

 * Test case is usually a bash shell script, but technically any executable
 * Test case is run with two arguments now ie server-name and source-dir-name.
-* Test case should check/validate mc command output and return exit code accordingly.
+* Test case should check/validate minioc command output and return exit code accordingly.